coanghel/rclone-docker-automount/README.md

 ### Compose Configuration

-The key points to populate in the compose file are the rc port, user and password.
-Note that these need to be supplied for both containers and that we are passing `:PORT` for --rc-addr, not just `PORT`
+The key points to populate in the compose file are the initializer volume (for accessing mounts.json), rc port, user and password.
+Note that the authentication credentials need to be supplied for both containers and that we are passing `:PORT` for --rc-addr, not just `PORT`

 ```
 ...